Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 30S and 00N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.44 degrees Kelvin in August 2025, versus 0.47 in the previous month.
+In oceanic locations at latitudes between 30 degrees South and 00 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.44 degrees Kelvin in August 2025, compared to 0.47 in July.

 Sample.
-The monthly time series shown in the plot has a total of 2,108 data points.
-The series covers the time span extending from January 1850 to August 2025.
+This monthly series has 2,108 observations.
+The series covers the period going from January 1850 to August 2025.

 History.
-Here are a few statistics we computed on the entire sample: the anomaly was equal on average to -0.28 degrees Kelvin; it recorded a maximum of 0.86 in March 2016; it reached its minimum of -1.22 in January 1917.
+Check out some simple statistics computed on the whole sample: the anomaly averaged -0.28 degrees Kelvin; it recorded its highest level of 0.86 in March 2016; it hit a trough of -1.22 in January 1917.

 Latest values